nofusscomputing/ansible_collection_kubernetes/docs/projects/ansible/roles/kubernetes/index.md

 about: https://gitlab.com/nofusscomputing/projects/ansible/roles/kubernetes
 ---

 This Ansible role is designed to deploy a K3s Kubernetes cluster.
-After adding your configuration, the cluster will deploy and have a configured CNI (calico) and be in a state ready to use.
+Without adding cluster configuration this role will install K3s as a single node cluster.
+To deploy a multi-node cluster add your configuration, K3s will be installed on all nodes.
+On completion you will have fully configured cluster in a state ready to use.
 This role can be used with our [our playbooks](../../playbooks/index.md) or comes included, along with the playbook within our [Ansible Execution Environment](../../execution_environment/index.md).

 ## Features